Amalinda/dotfiles/README.md

   install dmenu - the mandatory application lancher.
 ```
 sudo apt install i3status i3lock i3 dmenu
-sudo reboot
+sudo reboot #dmenu requires reboot to kick-in.
 ```

   upon reboot, chose i3 window manager through log-in screen.
-  you will be served a first time wizard (or run i3-config-wizard in your terminal)
+  you will be served a first time wizard (or run i3-config-wizard in your terminal).
   opt to create a config file & chose your modkey.
 I use ALT.

-### note
+### note:
-its useful to know the following before going to step 2
-modkey + enter will give you a terminal.
+it's useful to know that modkey + enter will give you a terminal.

 ### Step 2)
   two config files exist to configure i3 window manager and i3blocks.